Spice (album): Critical reception

-The album received generally mixed reviews from pop music critics.
-AllMusic's reviewer Stephen Thomas Erlewine called the album "immaculately crafted pop" that is "infectious" and "irresistible", adding that "Spice doesn't need to be original to be entertaining" and that "none of the girls have great voices, but they do exude personality and charisma."
-Ken Tucker from Entertainment Weekly called the album a "devilishly good pop collection", and said that the lead single "Wannabe" is "perky yet tough, catchy yet melodically surprising."
-Lois Alter Mark from the same magazine called the Spice Girls "Go-Gos with attitude" and described the content of the album as "PG-rated fantasies and come-ons", adding that "the girls may not be ideal role models."
+Spice received mixed reviews from pop music critics.
+In NME, Mark Sutherland praised the album as "a consummate state-of-the-art pop record, as good as the mainstream ever gets", with "some of if not the best pop music of the year."
+AllMusic reviewer Stephen Thomas Erlewine deemed it "immaculately crafted pop" that is "infectious" and "irresistible", adding that "Spice doesn't need to be original to be entertaining" and that "none of the girls have great voices, but they do exude personality and charisma".
+Ken Tucker from Entertainment Weekly called the album "a devilishly good pop collection", and Lois Alter Mark from the same magazine described the Spice Girls as "Go-Go's with attitude", while also noting that "with their brash attitudes and rude behavior, the girls may not be ideal role models" for children.

-LAUNCHcast's Dev Sherlock called the album "pure upbeat ear candy" and that it was "one of the most fun and exciting pop releases of the year", adding that their Girl Power philosophy is "a well-balanced manifesto for young women everywhere that is neither twee nor riot grrrl-angry."
+LAUNCHcast's Dev Sherlock called Spice "pure upbeat ear candy" and said that it was "one of the most fun and exciting pop releases of the year", finding that the Spice Girls' Girl Power philosophy is "a well-balanced manifesto for young women everywhere that is neither twee nor riot grrrl-angry."
+In The Guardian, Caroline Sullivan wrote that despite the album's "unbelievably slick" and commercial sound, "all those Girl Power declarations aren't just empty slogans, one feels."
+Other critics were less receptive.
+Sara Scribner of the Los Angeles Times found the group's music and image "shamelessly one-dimensional", while Christina Kelly from Rolling Stone dismissed them as another "bubblegum-pop" group who "offer a watered-down mix of hip-hop and cheesy pop balladry", stating that "despite their pro-woman posing, the Girls don't get bogged down by anything deeper than mugging for promo shots and giving out tips on getting boys in bed."

 Spice was nominated for the 1997 Mercury Prize.
-However, it lost to New Forms by Roni Size and Reprazent.
-Christina Kelly from Rolling Stone called the group "another bubblegum pop group" that "offer a watered-down mix of hip-hop and cheesy pop balladry", adding that the Girl Power concept is just a "pro-woman posing", and that "the girls don't get bogged down by anything deeper than mugging for promo shots and giving out tips on getting boys in bed."
+However, it lost to New Forms by Roni Size & Reprazent.
+Reflecting on the album in 2019, Pitchfork's Aimee Cliff opined that despite its somewhat "flimsy" feminism, "Spice remains an audacious achievement ... it snuck five Girls who were not on the guest list inside the establishment, causing chaos for a brief, surreal moment."